merrymike-noname/SelfAssessment/Skills/Java(Additional).md

   - Semaphore: 🔬 Researched
   - Deadlock: 🔬 Researched
 - Spring Core
-  - application context: 🙋 Explained
+  - application context: 🖐️ Used
   - beans: 📢 Talked
   - inversion of control: 📢 Talked
   - dependency injection: 📢 Talked
-  - XML configuration: 🙋 Explained
+  - XML configuration: 🖐️ Used
-  - annotations configuration: 🙋 Explained
+  - annotations configuration: 🖐️ Used
-  - code configuration: 🙋 Explained
+  - code configuration: 🖐️ Used
   - spring annotations
-    - Autowired: 🙋 Explained
+    - Autowired: 🖐️ Used
-    - Bean: 🙋 Explained
+    - Bean: 🖐️ Used
-    - Component: 🙋 Explained
+    - Component: 🖐️ Used
-    - ComponentScan: 🙋 Explained
+    - ComponentScan: 🖐️ Used
-    - Configuration: 🙋 Explained
+    - Configuration: 🖐️ Used
-    - PostConstruct: 🙋 Explained
+    - PostConstruct: 🖐️ Used
-    - PreDestroy: 🙋 Explained
+    - PreDestroy: 🖐️ Used
-    - Qualifier: 🙋 Explained
+    - Qualifier: 🖐️ Used
-    - Scope: 🙋 Explained
+    - Scope: 🖐️ Used
-    - Value: 🙋 Explained
+    - Value: 🖐️ Used
 - Spring MVC
   - controller: 🚀 Constructed
   - CRUD: 🚀 Constructed